PREVENT-AD Annual visits

 Daily activities and brain health

 Role of the cholinergic system in Alzheimer’s disease.

 The cholinergic system is studied using specific neuropsychological tests and brain imaging techniques.
-These studies increase knowledge of how changes to this brain signaling system may impact the development and progression of Alzheimer’s disease. – Project on hold due to COVID-19 restrictions.
+These studies increase knowledge of how changes to this brain signalling system may impact the development and progression of Alzheimer’s disease.

 Impact of physical distancing linked to COVID-19